-PAPER 89

-SIN, SACRIFICE, AND ATONEMENT
+PAPER 89 SIN, SACRIFICE, AND ATONEMENT

-RIMITIVE man regarded himself as being in debt-cumbersome and extensive than were those of many other to the spirits, as standing in need of redemption.
+RIMITIVE man regarded himself as being in debt to the spirits, as standing in need of redemption.
 As the savages looked at it, in justice the spirits might have visited much more bad luck upon them.
 As time passed, this concept developed into the doctrine of sin and salvation.
 The soul was looked upon as coming into the world under forfeit - original sin.
 The soul must be ransomed; a scapegoat must be provided.
-The head-hunter, in addition to practicing the cult of skull worship, was able to provide a substitute for his own life, a scapeman.
+The headhunter, in addition to practicing the cult of skull worship, was able to provide a substitute for his own life, a scapeman.